visibilityspots/blog/pages/profile.rst

 Combining own knowledge with the shared knowledge of a group of highly experienced colleagues to realize technical high standard projects.

+**March 2015 - June 2015 | System engineer -** `International Post Corporation`_ **- EVERE**

+Helping the IT Team a hand during a datacenter migration of their production, test and uat environments.
+Troubleshooting various issues through the migrations of the different tomcat application servers.

++ Provisioning new systems through puppet
++ Implementing puppet roles & profiles
++ Introducing LVM

 **August 2012 - December 2014 | Automation of devops workflow -** `UGent Boekentoren`_ **- GENT**

 Implementation of puppet, maintaining those server configurations.
 CentOS/RedHat based.
 Providing support to the dev team by using a bunch of open-source tools.